sheldonhull/sheldonhull.hugo/content/blog/2017-02-18-track-creation-of-databases.md

 date: "2017-02-18T00:00:00Z"
 tags:
 - sql-server
-title: Track Creation of Databases
+title: "Track Creation of Databases"
+slug: "Track Creation of Databases"
 ---

 Sys.Databases has some create information, but I was looking for a way to track aging, last access, and if databases got dropped.
 In a development environment, I was hoping this might help me gauge which development databases were actually being used or not.